tuan-dang1609/BigTournament/README.md

 - Arena Of Valor: I will input data manually through Insomnia

 ## Usage
-You can download the code, especially Swiss bracket, Single Elimination and Double Elimination Bracket.
-Note that all data at here is taken from Google Sheet.
+- Feel free to use the code, except Pick'em Challenge code.
+Note that all data at Swiss Stage, Single elimination and Double elimination is taken from Google Sheet.
 ## Note
 - I am just a beginner programmer so my code isn't clean.
 - This project is in Vietnamese.
 In the future I will try to add English to the website.
 Stay tune !!!